HMS97/satellite_segmentation/README.md

 img_class_path = Path('./BDCI2017-seg/CCF-training-Semi')/ f'{i}_class_vis.png'
 ```

+Note： This step is for the big picture no for less than 1000*1000 shape.
+If you have hundreds of images, you can just jump to step two.

 ### Second step: train

+NOTE: If you want to train on your own dataset, the image name and the mask name must be the same. and the name suffix must be png format.

  ###  	give the path of dataset and alter the params you want to use.